robjustice/soshdboot/README.md

   Two menu options added to Selector, standard slot search (S7-S1) and reversed (S1-S6) to suit the A3.

-  The 'Titan 3plus2 boot S1-S6' emulation start option can also be used to access the CFFA3000 menu easily.
+  The 'Titan 3plus2 boot S1-S6' emulation start option can also be used to access the CFFA3000 or Booti config menu's easily.

 - added Titan 3plus2e emulation start.
 This is a new interpreter based on disassembing the 3plus2e boot disk. no save setting supported yet.
 Its a quick put together that just loads everything into the interpreter bank and then moves everything in memory to match the original 3plus2e boot disk.